 Improperly trained employees, hazards that do not have warning signs, and rides that are not properly maintained and result in injury may result in the ability to file a personal injury claim for negligence.
 The claim would be against the amusement park owner and/or the ride manufacturer in the event the ride was defective.

 Premises liability law is confusing and many people do not know if a property owner is responsible for their injuries or for an assault that takes place on their property.
-If you suffer an injury in Dallas/Fort Worth that you believe could have been prevented had the property owner taken proper care, contact Branch & Dhillon, P.C. at their Arlington, TX office; we’ll review your case and help you determine what rights you have.
+If you suffer an injury in DFW or South Carolina that you believe could have been prevented had the property owner taken proper care, contact Branch & Dhillon, P.C. at our Arlington, TX office or our Columbia, South Carolina office .
+We will review your case and help you determine what rights you have.